ccieblogger/netraven/docs/architecture/netraven_api_spec.md

 - `items` is a list of user objects (no passwords).
 - Pagination fields: `total`, `page`, `size`, `pages`.

+> **NOTE:** The Users endpoint is not fully implemented.
+User management is incomplete, not production-ready, and subject to change.
+Some features and fields described below may not be available or may change in future releases.

 ---

 #### `POST /users/` — Create user